marcotroisi/blog/content/post/healthy-oop.md

 and there would have been no obvious way to break things into smaller pieces.

-Notice that I am not saying that it couldn't have been done, what I am saying is that there wouldn't have been an obvious way to do it, which is after all my main point of contemption with OOP: it's a *system* that gives you a way to consistently keep your code organised, easy to break into smaller pieces, easy to understand.
+Notice that I am not saying that it couldn't have been done, what I am saying is that there wouldn't have been an obvious way to do it, which is after all my main point of contemption with OOP: it's a *system* that gives you a more obvious way to consistently keep your code organised, easy to break into smaller pieces, easy to understand.

 In the example above, the real world entity is the *encrypted password*, as defined by the initial interface.
 It is very easy to